ABS: Enforcing Constraint Satisfaction On Generated Sequences Via Automata-Guided Beam Search: Theoretical Analysis

 \section{Theoretical Analysis}

-In this section we provide formal statements concerning the computational complexity of our inference tasks, soundness of our DFA-guided inference method, and comparison with existing work (Ctrl-G).
+In this section we provide formal statements concerning the computational complexity of our inference tasks, soundness of our Automata-guided inference method, and comparison with existing works.
 Proofs of the stated theorems are reported in the Appendix.